-Video Game Logic is an expression used to highlight the absurd plot lines, mechanics and glitches found in various video games.
+Video Game Logic is an expression used to highlight absurd plot lines, mechanics and glitches that are found in video games.

 The earliest known use of the phrase “video game logic” comes from a review on the Internet humor site Something Awful for the 1986 Macintosh computer game Dark Castle, which complained about the game’s attempt to justify instant death upon touching an enemy.

 “Okay, you made it so touching the enemies causes instant death.
 That’s pretty stupid, but as a mature adult I can deal with it.
 There’s no need to insult us both by attempting to rationalize your insane video game logic with some bullshit plague excuse.”